This post may contain affiliate links. Please read our disclosure policy.

 1. Nicole Hunn says:

-So glad you love this banana bread recipe, Susan.
-Thank you so much for sharing your experience.
+You’re so welcome, Mary!
+I’m so glad to hear that you love this banana bread.
+Thank you for sharing your experience.